ydydsnyd/mono/doc/docs/reference/server-pull.md

 In the simplest case, the server could not bother with `cookie`s or sending a patch, and instead just return the full Client View to the client on each pull.
 This is fine for tiny amounts of data or in development, but with Client Views of any significant size, this is massively inefficient and can noticably slow sync.
 Typically only small amounts of data in the Client View are changing at any time, so it's usually the case that the server implements a `cookie` / patching strategy so that it only returns what's changed since the last pull.

-A complete discussion of strategies for efficiently computing patches is outside the scope of this document, but here are a couple of the most common strategies:

-### Global Version Number
+### Global Version Number Strategy

-In this strategy a monotonically increasing global version number is used to track when an entity in your datastore has changed.
+The easiest way to generate patches uses a monotonically increasing global version number to track when entities in your datastore change.
 On push, in a single serialized transaction, the next version number is acquired and updates to datastore entities are marked with this version.
 For example, you might have a `Version` column on a database table and set it to the current version when a row is inserted or modified.
 The pull handler returns the current version number in the `cookie` in pull.
 To compute the patch from a client's state to the current state of the server, select all the entities in the datastore with a version number greater than that passed in the client's `PullRequest`.
 This strategy requires using soft deletes.

 :::caution